View 2 of the ICW

 We’ve completed our northward journey on the IntraCoastal Waterway (ICW), a leg of our adventure that we were not looking forward to, but much to our surprise, actually enjoyed.
 This 2nd look was definitely a “through new eyes” experience, despite our southbound transit only 4-5 months ago.
 Coming home on Ariose rather than find a warm place for her to await our next adventure had a major drawback for us: the slog up this inland route.
 Again.
 After cruising down the ICW’s natural waterways and cut canals that connect Virginia to Florida, it felt like once was definitely enough.

 Here’s an overview of our route.
-For details, check out our Whereabouts page.
-We crossed from the Bahamas to Brunswick, Georgia in late May [link].
+We crossed from the Bahamas to Brunswick, Georgia in late May.
 We were reluctant to cruise Georgia’s section.
 It has a reputation for being very shallow and poorly maintained (“everyone grounds in Georgia”), and its many twists and turns require a lot of extra miles compared to a direct off-shore route.
 We checked the forecast for an Atlantic passage opportunity instead, but there were upcoming storms.
 While we waited them out, we enjoyed a couple days at anchor and a couple days at a marina in Brunswick.
 Oh, the luxury of showers & clean clothes!
 We also provisioned, initially dazed at the selection of products available compared to most stores in the Bahamas.
-We’re now over the shock, but still are bewildered about how many aisles grocery stores dedicate to “soda”.
+We’re now over the shock, but still are bewildered by how many aisles American grocery stores dedicate to “soda”.

 That’s not to say that it has all be a delight.
 We’ve been on a bit of an emotional see-saw.
 One moment, one or both of us will be filled with impatience, and wish for a wand we could wave to be home.
 The next, we want to stretch out this homeward journey to last as long as possible, to keep savouring it all.
 It’s been fun to have that jolt of familiarity as we recognized some sights, whether a scenic bend in the river, an unusual home, or a particular bridge.
 It has also been remarkable how unfamiliar other areas now dressed in their summer clothes, were to us.